Please describe your project proposal.

-Describe in greater detail how you will make LA the best place to LEARN.
+Describe in greater detail how your proposal will make LA the best place to LEARN?

 UFC has created an 11-year education support continuum that follows foster youth from the seventh grade through the completion of a Bachelor’s degree.
 UFC’s College Readiness (CRP) and College Sponsorship (CSP) programs work harmoniously to create this pipeline for success.

 The goal of the CRP is to help foster youth graduate from high school ready to succeed at a 4-year college or university.
 The CRP supports students from 7th through 12th grades.
 College Counselors meet one-on-one with each student in their homes and maintain frequent contact with students via telephone and email.
 The content of these meetings is driven by both the student’s needs and the counselor’s recommendations.
 Counselors serve as the main conduit for delivering a range of program content to CRP students.
 Acknowledging the crucial role caregivers have in helping maintain stability for students, UFC offers training in communication, conflict resolution, and other subjects designed to help them cope during a challenging developmental stage in the lives of all youth.